DSCD-Nav: Dual-Stance Cooperative Debate for Object Navigation: Experiment

-\paragraph{Implementation Details.} The action set includes \texttt{stop}, \texttt{rotate}, and \texttt{move\_forward}, where the forward distance is sampled from a continuous range $[0.4\,\text{m},\,1.5\,\text{m}]$ to balance long strides and local probing.
-DSCD‑Nav employs the lightweight \texttt{Gemini‑2.5‑Flash‑Lite} as its vision–language backbone.
-For fair comparison, we keep the candidate generator and perception settings identical to the baselines, and only replace the action‑selection policy with our dual‑stance debate and consensus arbitration.
+\paragraph{Implementation Details.} The action set includes \texttt{stop}, \texttt{rotate}, and \texttt{move\_forward} with forward distance sampled from a continuous range $[0.5\,\text{m},\,1.7\,\text{m}]$ to balance long strides and local probing.
+DSCD‑Nav uses the lightweight \texttt{Gemini‑2.5‑Flash‑Lite} as its vision–language backbone.
+For comparisons with discrete-action baselines, we provide the step-conversion protocol and discretized-action evaluation in Supplementary Material A.3.

 \paragraph{Evaluation Metrics.} We evaluate using Success Rate (SR), Success weighted by Path Length (SPL), and the Area Overlap Redundancy Index (AORI).
 SR is the fraction of episodes where the agent stops successfully near the target.
 SPL measures path efficiency by comparing shortest-path length to the executed path length on successful episodes.
 AORI quantifies exploration redundancy by penalizing revisits to previously covered areas (lower is better).
-Formal definitions are provided in Appendix~\ref{app:metrics}.
+Formal definitions are provided in Supplementary Material A.5.